4. Post Processors¶

 def setSpeedJoints(self, speed_degs):

-"""Changes the robot joint speed (in deg/s)"""
+"""Changes the robot joint speed (in deg/s)

 self.addlog('setSpeedJoints not defined')